 If you are a childcare provider or parent yourself, no doubt you’ve witnessed the infamous toddler tantrums.
 They’re no fun for anyone, and it is difficult to pull away from the screaming.
 But proactive parenting is simpler than it sounds.
 Using the HALT method, you’ll be able to address the four most common tantrum triggers.
 Not only will identifying these triggers help to effectively resolve a tantrum, they will also provide tantrum prevention (music to every caregiver’s ears).

 HALT stands for Hungry, Angry, Lonely, and Tired.
-We’ll give you tips on how to identify your child’s needs and the best ways to help them through it.
+Here are tips on how to identify your child’s needs and the best ways to help them through it.
 HALT is a super simple method that consistently gets positive results.
 (Learn more about this method in No-Drama Discipline by Daniel J. Siegel, M.D. and Tina Payne Bryson, Ph.D).

 Signs of tiredness: